Shengw3n/FPGA-Reduced-Instruction-Set-Computer/README.md

 ## Project Features

 - **RISC Processor Design:** Implements a simple RISC processor architecture.
-- **Verilog Implementation:** Written in Verilog hardware description language.
+- **SystemVerilog Implementation:** Written in SystemVerilog hardware description language.
 - **Simulation and Testing:** Includes testbenches for thorough verification of the processor via ModelSim.
 - **FPGA Deployment:** Configured to run on an FPGA development board (DE1-Soc).